kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 and it does, including it will help you avoid bugs.

-There are a lot of other situations which are more nasty and harder to identify/explain (like, if you skip adding a function do the dependencies list you could be calling a stale closure).
+There are a lot of other situations which are more nasty and harder to identify/explain (like, if you skip adding a function to the dependencies list you could be calling a stale closure).
 Just trust me, every time I thought "oh, I don't need to follow the rule this time" I later regretted disabling it because I was wrong.